 - Police reports from relevant jurisdictions in the past five years

 How to Get a Work Visa in Tuvalu

 Permits to enter and reside in Tuvalu are distributed on arrival, but applicants should have all necessary materials with them when they cross the border.
 Before entering the country, applications will need to get a sponsorship or employment letter from their employer.
 They should also receive any necessary medical examinations and request a police report if the employment period is longer than a year.

 The Immigration Office will only grant a permit to enter and reside to individuals with good health and character and all necessary application materials.
 Applicants also need to possess a valid outward bound ticket or a paid bond to cover the cost of returning home.

 The fees for a permit to enter and reside depend on a few factors, including whether the applicant stays outside the country and if they have dependents with them.
-For those living outside Tuvalu, the fee is AUD 600 and AUD 150 for each dependant.
-Nonnationals lodging in the country must pay an application fee of AUD 1,200 and AUD 300 for each dependant.
+For those living outside Tuvalu, the fee is AUD 600 and AUD 150 for each dependent.
+Nonnationals lodging in the country must pay an application fee of AUD 1,200 and AUD 300 for each dependent.

 The Minister may cancel a permit to enter and reside at any point if the permit holder:

 - Fails to enter the country when specified in their permit